 In fact, in the lab where we run Windows 10 computers, I have installed Anaconda (as can be read in the comments, Python(x, y) is no longer maintained).
 Here I use Spyder but at home I tend to write in PyCharm.

 In conclusion, for scientific use maybe Spyder is the best free Python IDE (for Windows, Linux and OS-X).
-If you are a more general programmer or want to have a lot of features within the interface, PyCharm may be your choice!
+If you are a more general programmer or want to have a lot of features within the user interface, PyCharm may be your choice!